 Stakeholder management may lead to one or more additional issues (for example, animal welfare).
-These 'additional issues' (see Part A, §4.4) are specific to the particular audit in question.
+These 'additional issues' (see Part A, 4.4 - Material CSR issues and significant stakeholders) are specific to the particular audit in question.

-1.2.4 Complexity of the organisation
+1.2.4 Complexiteit van de organisatie